inrupt/etl-tutorial/README.md

 the application from the command-line, and drive it via credential resources stored as Linked Data.

-For example, we can have local Turtle files, one per user, configured with that user's API credentials for each of the 3rd-party data sources, and their Solid Pod credentials (such as WebID and storage root, and also the ETL process registration credentials (see [below](#registering_the_etl_process_for_each_user))).
+For example, we can have user credential resources as local Turtle files, one per user, configured with that user's API credentials for each of the 3rd-party data sources that user has access to, and also having their Solid Pod credentials (such as their WebID and storage root, and also the ETL process registration credentials (see [below](#registering_the_etl_process_for_each_user))).

-**_Note:_** We can provide within this credential resource a SPARQL Update endpoint URL for a triplestore, and a Named Graph IRI to use for that user's Pod in that triplestore.
-This allows us to populate multiple user's data in a single triplestore instance.
-If no Named Graph value is provided, that user's data will be loaded into the 'default' graph of the triplestore, which would only be useful if running the ETL for a single user (as loading multiple users would just result in each one overwriting the data of the previous one).
+**_Note:_** We can also provide within this credential resource a SPARQL Update endpoint URL for a triplestore, and also a Named Graph IRI to use as that user's Pod in that triplestore.
+This allows us to populate multiple user's data in a single triplestore instance, with each user's Pod isolated by having its data in its own Named Graph.
+If no Named Graph value is provided, then that user's data will be loaded into the 'default' graph of the triplestore, which would only be useful if running the ETL for a single user (as loading multiple users would just result in each user overwriting the data of the previously ETL'ed user).

 ## ETL Process

 ### Registering the ETL process for each user

-In order for the ETL process to populate a user's Pod, the ETL process must first be registered.
-This simple registration process will generate standard OAuth Client ID and Client Secret values that our ETL tool will use to authenticate itself to allow it access user Pod's to load their respective
+In order for the ETL process to populate any user's Pod, the ETL process must first be registered.
+This simple registration process will generate standard OAuth Client ID and Client Secret values that our ETL tool will use to authenticate itself to allow it access individual user Pod's to load their respective data:
-data:

 1. Go to the user's Identity Provider URL.
 For example, the Pod Spaces deployment would be: